bjoernf73/dry.module.pkgmgmt/Functions.md

 | f3 |  |  | 0% | n/a |
 | f4 |  |  | 0% | n/a |

-## Sources
+## Providers
-The sources-part of the module, registers online (public) or private sources for packages.
-While features, optional features, capabilities and so on are predominantly available-in-os, allthough semibright brains at Microsoft has romanced with ideas of removing this lately (there must be idiots at every company.
-Microsoft is no exception, allthough current employees).
+The providers-part registers online (public) or private sources for packages.

 | feature | get | set | progress | comments |
 | -------| --- | --- | -------- | -------- |